 I am Indonesian.
 After I joined the Sisters of the Good Shepherd, I was sent to our mission in Ethiopia, from 1997-2006.
 From there, I went to Europe where I worked with the fair trade company run by the Sisters in Europe, called Sharing Fair (2006-2008).
-Sharing Fair markets products made by women in Indonesia, Thailand, Philippines and many other countries, giving a fair price to the producers.
+Sharing Fair marketed products made by women in Indonesia, Thailand, Philippines and many other countries, giving a fair price to the producers.

 In 2008 I returned to Indonesia, to Marau.
 Our focus there was to prevent illegal migration and trafficking.
 We offered programmes as opportunities of empowerment: awareness programmes, skill training, and income generating activities.